mmitropolitsky/SpringBootArchitecture/README.md

 paradigm.
 This has well-known
 advantages such as encapsulation, inheritance, and polymorphism.
-While conducting an interview with Stéphane Nicoll, he explicitly stated that the Spring Boot team tries to keep classes and classes content as private as possible.
+While conducting an interview with Stéphane Nicoll, he explicitly stated that the Spring Boot team tries to keep classes and classes contents as private as possible.

 #### Dependency injection
 Spring Boot uses the